ryunzz/IEEE-QP/README.md

-U can use this document to learn/remind urself the process for creating and managing feature branches and keeping them in sync with the `main` branch to ensure we dont have lots of merge conflicts.
+U can use this document to learn/remind urself the process for creating and managing feature branches and keeping them in sync with the `main` branch to ensure we dont have hella merge conflicts and issues.

 ---